 Incremental cash flow is the extra cash flow a business will generate by investment in a new project over and above its existing cash flow.
 It helps the company’s management to decide whether to go for the new investment or not.
 Calculation of the difference between the current cash flow of the company and the future cash flow of the company after investing in the new project is done.
 If the difference is positive and considerable, the management shall go ahead with the project.
 If not, they should shelve the new idea.

 One thing to note is that the company cash flow to use for comparison is the net cash flow.
-Thus, it means that adjustment shall be done for all the additional expenditures the company will have to bear for the implementation of the new project.
-Positive cash flow is important to enable the company to meet its day-to-day cash expenses, interest expenses, taxes, buy essential assets for work, and to pay for regular repairs and maintenance.
+Thus, it means that adjustments shall be made for all the additional expenditures the company will have to bear for implementing the new project.
+Positive cash flow is important to enable the company to meet its day-to-day cash expenses, interest expenses, taxes, buy essential assets for work, and pay for regular repairs and maintenance.

 Calculation of incremental cash flow is done by adding the total cash inflow from the new project under consideration.
 And then deducting all the initial expenditure for setting up the facilities and further operational expenses on that project.

 Cash flow from the new idea or project= Total cash inflow from that project – (Initial cash expenditure or outflow + Expenses on the project)